thifranc/shinken-webui-wiki-up/Installing-WebUI-storage-modules.md

 ## SQLite

 > The sqlite module is not documented, has not been tested and should not be used except if you know exactly what you are doing.
-Please notice no support will be provided if you use this module.
+Please notice that no support will be provided if you use this module.
 Some information may be found in the Shinken documentation if needed.